-5 Evaluation
+6 Evaluation

-To evaluate the strategies from above, we took a snapshot of the Sality [9] botnet obtained from BMS throughout of 21st to 28th April 2021, if not stated otherwise.
+To evaluate the strategies from above, we took a snapshot of the Sality [9] botnet obtained from BMS over the span of 21st to 28th April 2021.

-5.1 Load Balancing
+6.1 Load Balancing

-To evaluate the real-world applicability of IP based partitioning, we will partition the dataset containing 1595 distinct IP addresses among 2, 4, 6, and 10 crawlers and verify if the work is about evenly distributed between crawlers.
+To evaluate the real-world applicability of IP based partitioning, we will partition the dataset containing 1595 distinct IP addresses among $2,\,4,\,6$ and 10 crawlers and verify if the work is about evenly distributed between crawlers.

-We will compare the variance σ^2 and standard deviation σ to evaluate the applicability of this method.
+We will compare the variance $\sigma^2$ and standard derivation $\sigma$ to evaluate the applicability of this method.